askabt/scrollback/README.md

 Each Community contains one or more **Chatstreams**.
 Think of this as a topic.

-Every Community has a Global Chatstream which includes all the members of that community.
+Every Community has a Main Chatstream which includes all the members of that community.

 Members have **Conversations** within a Chatstream.

 Members join and unjoin a Community.

 Members join and unjoin a particular Chatstream.

+You can fork a chatstream.
+Once a chatstream has been forked, we call it a thread.

 # User Experience